Algonquin Hotel: Features

 When the hotel opened in 1902, its public rooms were originally furnished in English oak with marble floors.
 The hotel originally contained a large restaurant known as the Pergola at ground level, as well as a smaller cafe.
 The Pergola restaurant occupied the west and north sections of the ground floor, with a kitchen on the same level.
-The Pergola contained a mural with outdoor scenes on one wall, as well as woodwork columns, which supported an arched latticework with flowers and acorn-shaped light fixtures.
+The Pergola contained a mural with outdoor scenes on one wall, as well as wood-paneled columns, which supported a latticework arch with flowers and acorn-shaped light fixtures.
 Although the Pergola could only fit three rows of tables, mirrors on the remaining walls gave the impression that the restaurant was larger than it actually was.
 The cafe's ceiling and walls contained terracotta and woodwork, and the lights were suspended from plaster holders on the ceiling.

 There are multi-room suites and single rooms on the third through eleventh floors.
-The core of the "H"-shaped hotel contains two elevators.
+The core of the H-shaped hotel contains two elevators.
 Above the second floor, the elevators open into a public hallway that connected all of the rooms on that floor.
 The core also contains a dumbwaiter leading from the hotel's kitchen; a set of stairs; and service rooms.
 The roof contained a patio and a roof garden, which were constructed before air conditioning became popular.
 There was also a 4000 gal water tower above the roof.
 The modern-day hotel contains 181 guest rooms and suites, as well as five meeting/conference rooms.

 The annex became part of the hotel in 1904.
 The Pergola occupied the first floor, and the Rocky Mountain Club opened its clubhouse within the annex's second and third stories in 1913.
 The clubhouse had its own entrance on 44th Street, which ascended directly to the second story.
-The second floor contained a lounging room, a reading room, and a cafe that connected with the hotel, while the third floor included the club's parlor, pool, and billiards rooms.
+The second floor contained a lounge, a reading room, and a cafe that connected with the hotel, while the third floor included the club's parlor, pool, and billiards rooms.
 The Rocky Mountain Club house was used by the Beethoven Association from 1922 to 1934.
 The third floor was then used as a ballroom for much of the 20th century, while the second floor became storage space.
 In 2012, the annex's second floor was renovated, becoming the John Barrymore Suite.
 The annex's first floor has contained the Blue Bar since 1997.